zhangkaizhao/repos/README.md

 `Repos.toml`

-### repo directory
+### repository directory

 `{host}/{path_to_repo}`

-e.g. repo directory of url `https://example.com/org/repo.git` is `example.com/org/repo`.
+e.g. repository directory of url `https://example.com/org/repo.git` is `example.com/org/repo`.

 ## Sub-commands

-* `sync`: update an existed repo or clone a new repo if a repo provided, else sync all existed repos
+* sync: update or clone if a repository url provided, else synchronize all repositories in metadata
-* `remove`: remove an existed repo
+* remove: remove directory of a local repository
-* `topics`: list repos of topic if a topic provided, else list all topics with count of their repos
+* topics: list all topics with count of their repositories
+* topic: list repositries of a topic in metadata
-* `stats`: output stats of all repos
+* stats: output stats of all repositories in metadata
-* `cleanup`: clean up broken repos
+* cleanup: clean up broken repositories
-* `search: search local repos by key word
+* search: search local repositories by key word
-* `proxy`: output proxy configuration
+* proxy: output proxy configuration

 Examples: